 The next morning, they’ll serve you breakfast, and then you’ll ride back up to the South Rim.
 The website says you’ll return on the slightly shorter South Kaibab Trail (5 1/2 hours), although we saw a group of riders returning on the Bright Angel Trail (7 hours).

-Rides start at about $700 per person, which includes the ride, the meals, and the lodging.
+Rides start at about $1,231 for the first person, which includes the ride, the meals, and the lodging.
 Additional riders in your group will cost less.

 From November to March, they also offer a two-night (3 days) option for a little over $1000 per person.